Axia-Tech/AXIA-wiki/docs/general/how-to-dyor.md

 Similarly, if a project claims to have partnered with a reputable entity, verify its scope and if it is indeed a partnership by searching their site for projects they have partnered with, their press releases, or by contacting them directly.
-And if you see such claims about Web3 Foundation, you can be sure they're false because Web3 Foundation **does not** partner with, or endorse, ecosystem projects.
+And if you see such claims about AXIACoin Foundation, you can be sure they're false because AXIACoin Foundation **does not** partner with, or endorse, ecosystem projects.

 #### 2. Open source